-Home Equity Mortgage Loans vs. Purchase Mortgage Loans
+Home Equity Loans Vs. Purchase Mortgage Loans

 Most people must use a purchase mortgage loan to buy a house but taking out a home equity mortgage loan (or home equity loan) is a choice homeowners make after they have purchased their home.
 A home equity loan or a home equity line of credit is sometimes called a “second mortgage” (if the loan is placed on a property that already has a mortgage against it) and allows you to tap into your home’s equity (the current market value of your home minus the amount you still owe on your purchase mortgage loan) to receive cash.
 A purchase mortgage loan can only cover the purchase price of a home.